Skip to main content

 | Workload | vCPU | RAM | Storage | |---------|------|-----|---------| | CA business site / early launch | 2 | 4 GB | 60 GB NVMe | | West Coast ecommerce or SaaS | 4 | 8 GB | 100 GB NVMe | | Media platform / high traffic | 8 | 16 GB | 200+ GB NVMe |

-Media and entertainment workloads often need more storage than pure web applications — budget for this if you are storing or serving large files directly.
-NVMe storage matters more here than in typical web hosting scenarios because file read speeds affect large asset delivery.
+Media and entertainment workloads often need more storage than typical web applications—budget for this if you are storing or serving large files directly.
+Storage throughput matters, although a CDN or object-storage service is often a better delivery layer for large public assets.

 Peak traffic considerations: